storageos/tutorials/multitenancy/002-users-groups.md

 Administrators manage access to namespaces via users and groups.
 One admin is created on initial startup, the `storageos` user.
-As you are logged in as `storageos`, you can perform any action within the system, including creating users (pick a password when prompted):
+As you are already logged in as `storageos`, you can perform any action within the system, including creating users (pick a password when prompted):

 `storageos user create --role user devUser`{{execute}}